UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 Proof is omitted.

 **Definition 3** (linear differential operator with constant coefficients).
-Linear differential operators with form as Equation \ref{lin diff op w/ const coef} are called linear differential operators with constant coefficients.
+Linear differential operators with form as Equation [@eq:lin-diff-op-w-const-coef] are called linear differential operators with constant coefficients.

 **Definition 4** (linear ODE).
 Suppose $L$ is a linear differential operator.